hugoArgila/chatbot_languageproject/README.md

 - How many championships does LeBron James have?
 - Where does the lakers play?
 - Which city is home to the Houston Rockets?
+- When did the Chicago Bulls win their first NBA championship?